 The board-certified plastic surgeons at Austin Plastic Surgery Institute have performed more breast augmentation surgeries than any other surgeons in Austin, TX.
-Women decide to have breast augmentation for many reasons, such as when weight loss has drastically reduced the size and altered the shape of the breasts, when the breasts have become smaller and lost firmness after having children and breastfeeding, when one of the breasts is significantly smaller than the other, or if you simply feel self-conscious and wish for larger breasts, then breast augmentation might be the right choice for you.
-This purely cosmetic procedure uses breast implants to enlarge and reshape the breasts.
+Women decide to have breast augmentation for many reasons; such as when weight loss has drastically reduced the size and altered the shape of the breasts, when the breasts have become smaller and lost firmness after having children and breastfeeding, when one of the breasts is significantly smaller than the other, or if you simply feel self-conscious and wish for larger breasts.
+This is when breast augmentation might be the right choice for you.
+This cosmetic procedure uses breast implants to enlarge and reshape the breasts.
 Patients who undergo breast augmentation surgery can improve their self-image and often their self-confidence, as well.

 You may be a good candidate for breast implants if you desire larger or fuller breasts or if one breast is noticeably smaller than the other.
 Candidates for breast augmentation may also have the following traits: